rguedes/tensorflow-plugin-for-shinobicctv/README.md

 # Tensorflow plugin for ShinobiCCTV

-Adds Tenorflow object detection to ShinobiCCTV
+Adds Tenorflow object detection to ShinobiCCTV.